ArPiRobot/arpirobot.github.io/docs/setup/devsetup.md

 To install python for only the current user
 ```
-scoop install python35
+scoop install python37
 ```

-To install python for all users
+To install python for all users (may need to run this from admin command prompt or powershell window)
 ```
-scoop install -g python35
+scoop install -g python37
 ```

-** *Note: In the above examples python 3.5 is installed.
+** *Note: In the above examples python 3.7 is installed.
 Make sure to install the same version of python which is used on the robot (this is based on the Raspberry Pi Image used).* **

 ### macOS
 The easiest way to install a specific python version on macos (and ensure that all required libraries are available and up to date) is by using a tool called pyenv, which can be installed with [Homebrew](https://brew.sh/) (a command line package manager for macOS).
 Follow the instructions on Homebrew's page to install homebrew.
 Then follow the process below to install pyenv and use it to build and install a specific python version.